Scotland, Wales & Ireland Japanese style gardens open to the public

 See JGS restorations page for more information.

-Lafcardio Hearn Garden
+Lafcadio Hearn Garden

-Irish National Stud Japanese Garden
+Tully gardens at the Irish National Stud

 The gardens were laid out by Japanese master horticulturist Tassa Eida and his son Minor between 1906 and 1910.
 Eida was involved in designing gardens for the Japan-British Exhibition in Hammersmith in 1910.
 It took forty labourers four years to lay out the garden, at a cost of £38,000.
 Hundreds of tonnes of rock were carted from the Silliot hills, and large, mature Scots pines transplanted from Dunmurray.
 Eida’s brother lived in Japan at this time, and between them they organised a chartered cargo from Japan to bring stone lanterns, plants, bonsai, a tea house and a miniature village, the various parts of the latter carved in Fujiyama lava.
 Crevasses in the individual pieces of lava from which the village was cut have been used to grow dwarfed conifers and azaleas.